Ecclesiastes 10

 The chapter closes with a warning about the danger of private speech.
 The word מַדָּע ("thought" or "knowledge") indicates the innermost realm of consciousness -- do not curse the king even in your mind.
 The parallelism escalates from thought to חַדְרֵי מִשְׁכָּבְךָ ("the inner rooms of your bed-chamber"), the most private physical space imaginable.
 The verb תְּקַלֵּל ("to curse") is the Piel of קלל, meaning to treat lightly, to revile, or to invoke harm upon someone.

-The reason for caution is expressed in a memorable proverb: עוֹף הַשָּׁמַיִם ("a bird of the sky") may carry הַקּוֹל ("the voice" or "the sound"), and בַּעַל הַכְּנָפַיִם ("a master of wings," i.e., a winged creature) may יַגֵּיד דָּבָר ("report the matter").
+The reason for caution is expressed in a well-known proverb: עוֹף הַשָּׁמַיִם ("a bird of the sky") may carry הַקּוֹל ("the voice" or "the sound"), and בַּעַל הַכְּנָפַיִם ("a master of wings," i.e., a winged creature) may יַגֵּיד דָּבָר ("report the matter").
 This is the origin of the English idiom "a little bird told me."
-The image is hyperbolic -- birds do not literally report speech -- but the point is deeply practical: in a world of informants, spies, and courtly intrigue, nothing is truly private.
+The image is hyperbolic -- birds do not literally report speech -- but the point is practical: in a world of informants, spies, and courtly intrigue, little is truly private.
 What is whispered in the bedroom may reach the palace.
 The warning connects back to the theme of wisdom under authority in vv.
-4--7: the wise person knows not only how to respond to a ruler's anger but also how to guard against provoking it in the first place.
+4--7: the wise person knows not only how to respond to a ruler's anger but also how to avoid provoking it in the first place.